 What kind of preparation do I need to be competitive?
 The type of preparation depends on the positions you are applying to.
 You will receive appropriate training in animal handling and lab techniques as required to be successful in your research studies.
 Students of all ranks, including freshmen, have been accepted into the program.

 Can I receive academic credit?
+All participants are required to enroll in a course during the summer of research.
 You can use the research experience for internship credit (ANIMSCI 3191), individuals studies credit (ANIMSCI 4193), or graduation with research distinction credit (ANIMSCI 4999).
 To be eligible for 3191 credit, you must be a major within the Animal Sciences department and are required to adhere to the departmental internship program requirements (http://ansci.osu.edu).
 For eligibility for 4999 credit, you must develop an independent research project proposal in consultation with your research mentor and must submit a plan for research distinction to the Department of Animal Sciences and to CFAES.
 The plan for research distinction must be pre-approved.
 In addition, a final oral component and research thesis is required (http://ansci.osu.edu/undergraduate/ug-research).
-ANIMSCI 4193 is open to all major and requires a minimum 2.5 GPA and permission of the research mentor.
+ANIMSCI 4193 is open to all majors and requires a minimum 2.5 GPA and permission of the research mentor.
 Research experiences cannot be used to fulfill more than one course.
 In addition, these experiences are for non-honors students and are not eligible for honors research distinction (4999H).

 Minimum requirements for application to these positions include:

 - OSU undergraduate student on the Columbus campus

 - Anticipated graduation date of spring 2020 or later